 2. Installing SSL certificates

-After you purchased an SSL certificate, it’s now time to install them on your WordPress website.
-While going through the certificate set up with the vendor, you are asked to provide the server type.
+After you purchase an SSL certificate, it’s now time to install them on your WordPress website.
+While going through the certificate setup with the vendor, you are asked to provide the server type.
 If you are a WPOven customer, the type of our web servers is Nginx.
 If that option is not available, then “Other” will work as well.

-To begin with the process, you will require a CSR code by an SSL provider to generate or sign Certificate.
-For this, you need to fill-up the form by SSL.com.
+To begin with the process, you will require a CSR code by an SSL provider to generate or sign a Certificate.
+For this, you need to fill up the form by SSL.com.

 After completing all the above steps, it is now time to upload the key and CSR file to your SSL provider.